cedx/free-mobile.dart/README.md

   print('The message was sent successfully.');
 }

-on Exception catch (err) {
+on http.ClientException catch (err) {
   print('An error occurred: $err');
 }
 ```

+The method returns a [`Future`](https://api.dartlang.org/stable/dart-async/Future-class.html) that completes when the message has been sent.
+If an error occurred, a [`ClientException`](https://www.dartdocs.org/documentation/http/latest/http/ClientException-class.html) is thrown.

-The text of the messages will be automatically truncated to 160 characters: you can't send multipart messages using this library.
+> The text of the messages will be automatically truncated to 160 characters: you can't send multipart messages using this library.

 ## Events
 The `Client` class triggers some events during its life cycle: